edge-core/sonic-buildimage/.github/PULL_REQUEST_TEMPLATE.md

 **- How to verify it**

-**- Which release branch to backport (provide reason below if seleted)**
+**- Which release branch to backport (provide reason below if selected)**

 <!--
-- Note we only backport fixes to a release branch, not a feature!
+- Note we only backport fixes to a release branch, *not* features!
 - Please also provide a reason for the backporting below.
 - e.g.
 - [x] 202006